THE LATVIAN CANADIAN CULTURAL CENTRE HAS A NEW RESTRICTED SCHEDULE DUE TO THE ONGOING COVID-19 VIRUS.

-There will be restricted hours at the Northern Birch Credit Union.
+The new hours at the Northern Birch Credit Union are:

 The Latvian Canadian Cultural Centre is the heart of Latvian life in Toronto and Canada